Teacher Cover Letter Formats

-Writing an attention-grabbing teacher cover letter to accompany your resume can be a frustrating and stressful task.
+Writing an attention-grabbing teacher cover letter to go along with your teacher resume can often be a frustrating and stressful task.
 Using a standard cover letter template as a fallback can sabotage a winning resume.
-Even worse, failing to include a cover letter will look as though your computer applied for the teaching position.
-True, it can be difficult to decide exactly what to include and what to leave out, yet you must make the effort if you want an interview invitation.
-If you're finding it hard to put your cover letter together, read on for some simple tips on how to structure a winning teacher cover letter format.
+Even worse, not including a covering letter will look as though your computer applied for the teaching position.
+True, deciding what to include and what to leave out can be a difficult task, yet you must make the effort if you want an interview invitation.

 Using the Sections of a Cover Letter to Target Teaching Jobs

-Once you develop a teacher cover letter format you are comfortable with, it is easy to tweak it to suit different teaching jobs.
+Once you have chosen a format for your teacher cover letter and are comfortable with the layout, it is easy to tweak it to suit different teaching jobs.
 Let's get started!
-Like any letter, your cover letter can be divided into three distinct sections; the opening paragraph, the main body of the letter, and your closing paragraph.
+Your cover letter should be divided into three distinct parts: the introductory paragraph, the body of the letter, and your closing paragraph.
 Here are some user-friendly tips on what to include in each section:

-On the other hand, you may be applying to a position for which there is no job posting.
+Alternatively, you may be submitting your documents when there is no formal job posting.
 In these cases, you want to convince the principal that it is worthwhile reading your cover letter and resume and, ideally, be placed in the follow up stack for consideration as a future hire.